Duke of Otranto

 Duke of Otranto (Duc d'Otrante) is a hereditary title in the nobility of the First French Empire which was bestowed in 1809 by Emperor Napoleon I upon Joseph Fouché (1759–1820), a French politician and Minister of Police.
 Fouché had been made a Count of the French Empire previously.

 Background

 The dukedom was named after the town of Otranto on the east coast of the Salento peninsula in Italy and created – under the French name of Otrante – as a duché grand-fief (a hereditary but nominal honor) in the satellite Kingdom of Naples.

 The ducal house of Fouché d'Otrante is still extant in the Kingdom of Sweden, where the dukes have lived since the 19th century.

-As of 2025, the title is held by Charles-Louis Armand Fouché d'Otrante, 8th Duc d'Otrante (born in Stockholm, 14 March 1986) who succeeded his father in 1995.
-He is a cousin of the King of Denmark, Frederik X.
+As of 2025, the title is held by Charles-Louis Armand Fouché d'Otrante, 8th Duke d'Otrante (born in Stockholm, 14 March 1986) who succeeded his father in 1995.
+He is not a cousin of the King of Denmark, but through the union of Princess Benedikte of Denmark and his father's late cousin, he is remotely related by marriage to Frederik X.